 - Barrier games

-The possibilities are endless in the PresenceLearning platform as all activities and features have been designed with individualized, student-directed services and student engagement in mind!
+The possibilities are endless in the PresenceLearning platform as all activities and features have been designed with student-directed services and student engagement in mind!

-The list of clinically impactful resources in the platform is continually growing—we’re always looking for new ways to make therapy engaging and fun for students and for our clinicians!
+The list of clinically impactful resources in the PL platform is continually growing—we’re always looking for new ways to make therapy engaging and fun for students and for our clinicians!
 These are some of the highlights:

-- Vast content library
+- Vast materials library

 - Ability to upload preferred therapy materials and also to incorporate web-based activities

-- Integrated therapy and assessment materials
+- Integrated speech-language therapy, occupational therapy and psychoeducational assessments

 - Multiple video feed and second camera integration capabilities to support both 1:1 and small-group sessions